 This set a new record for the LPGA Tour.

-The average for the LPGA Tour in 2021 was 256 yards which gives van Dam a massive distance advantage over the rest of the field when she tees it up.
+The average for the LPGA Tour in 2021 was 256 yards, which gives van Dam a massive distance advantage over the rest of the field when she tees it up.

-When it comes to amateur ladies’ golf, the average drive is around 140 yards.
+Regarding amateur ladies’ golf, the average drive is around 140 yards.

 Long drive specialists – the stats behind how they freakishly hit the longest drives in golf